eyereasoner/eye/reasoning/arcus/path-discovery/README.md

 > **NOTE:** Routes are built recursively, and airport labels are resolved using a `log:collectAllIn` pattern.

-> **Reference:** Based on [this AWS Neptune blog post](https://aws.amazon.com/blogs/database/build-and-deploy-knowledge-graphs-faster-with-rdf-and-opencypher/) and implemented in eyelet using RDF and N3 Logic.
+> **Reference:** Based on [this AWS Neptune blog post](https://aws.amazon.com/blogs/database/build-and-deploy-knowledge-graphs-faster-with-rdf-and-opencypher/) and implemented in arcus using RDF and N3 Logic.